microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

 ### Demonstrating how to best use the DualSTA feature

-DualSTA_SampleTool aims to demonstrate how to enable and make use of a secondary Wi-Fi interface in a realistic use case, using modern C++.
+MultipathLatencyAnalyzer aims to demonstrate how to enable and make use of a secondary Wi-Fi interface in a realistic use case, using modern C++.

 More specificaly, it demonstrates how an applicication is expected to: